 Your restaurant staff is one of the main aspects responsible for making or breaking the reputation of the restaurant.
 The hiring process consumes a lot of valuable resources, so you want to make sure that it is done the first time itself correctly.

+Like any other sector, recruitment and selection process for restaurants is equally tough.
 These tips would help you hire the right staff who would contribute to the restaurant’s success.

 1. Determining The Requirements